dariandzirko/Ferris-Stereopsis/README.md

 ### Bindings

  Starting with the bottom there is the realsense .h and .so files that are supplied to the bindgen crate to generate a `bindings.rs` file that wraps all of the C functions in Rust code.
-It is unsafe Rust, that I then had to take care of so that is even remotely usable, and there is still a lot of unsafe code at the moment.
+It is unsafe Rust, that I then had to take care of so that it is even remotely usable, and there is still a lot of unsafe code at the moment.

  ### Cleaning up